bensturgis/tum-adlr-10/README.md

 - Set up server to run random sampling shooting + MPC

 ## Presentation Outline
-- Introduction to our topic/Introduction to the problem we are trying to solve
+- Introduction to our topic/Introduction to the problem we are trying to solve (Yufei)
   - hard to explore, use as few as possible samples to learn physical dynamic
-- Presentation of active learning and random sampling shooting via flow chart
+- Presentation of active learning and random sampling shooting via flow chart (Ben)
   - Active Learning: Algorithm 1
   - RS: Algorithm 4
-- Experiments we have conducted so far including plots
+- Experiments we have conducted so far including plots (Yufei)
   - Environment we use
-  - Model performances (FC, BNN)
+  - Model performances BNN
     - Learning curves including train and test error
   - Active Learning evaluation
     - RS implementation